DavidZajicek/holbertonschool-shell/basics/README.md

 12-file_type - print the type of the file /tmp/iamafile
-13-symbolic_link - Create a symbolic link to /bin/ls named __ls__ in the current working directory 14-copy_html - Copy all updated and new html files into the parent directory fo the current working directory
+13-symbolic_link - Create a symbolic link to /bin/ls named __ls__ in the current working directory 14-copy_html - Copy all updated and new html files into the parent directory fo the current working directory 15-lets_move - Move all files beginning with an uppercase letter to /tmp/u